fbpx

 Bryn Bennet started his software engineering career by going to bootcamp.
 He was encouraged to do so by a very successful software engineer, who also went to bootcamp.
 The institution has exploded in popularity over the last 5–10 years — but what is a software engineering bootcamp really like?

-When I first encountered the concept of a coding bootcamp, it was totally unfamiliar to me.
-I was working in the entertainment industry at the time, and the idea of someone promising me infinite possibilities in exhange for thousands of dollars felt, well, scammy at best.
-It was hard to believe that it was little more than smoke and mirrors.
+When I first heard about coding bootcamps, it was a completely new concept to me.
+At the time, I was working in the entertainment industry, and the idea of someone offering unlimited possibilities in exchange for thousands of dollars seemed, frankly, dubious.
+It was difficult to see it as anything more than smoke and mirrors.
+However, Getting Started with Coding through such programs can offer genuine opportunities for those willing to take the leap.

 Only after speaking with people who actually found success through these programs, reassuring me of their legitimacy, did I decide to take the leap.
 So now, more than 3 years into my “new” career, I often find myself having similar conversations with prospective bootcamp attendees.
 The main question though has not changed — what is the truth about coding bootcamp?
 Do these programs really live up to all of their promises?
 My answer is not black and white, but it can best be summed up as — No, bootcamp is not the magic bullet that it claims to be, but yes, it is truly one of best, most life-changing, decisions I have ever made.